Nehemiah Persoff: Early life and education

 Persoff was born to Shmuel Persoff and Puah Holman in the city of Jerusalem in 1919.
 His father, Shmuel, was a silversmith, jeweler, and art teacher born in Chernihiv, Russian Empire (now Ukraine).
-His mother, Puah, was a Palestinian Jew.
+His mother, Puah, was from a Jewish family that had lived in Jerusalem for many generations.
 His father decided that there were better prospects for him and his family in the United States and in 1923 immigrated on his own.
-By 1929, he had become financially secure in New York City and sponsored the immigration of his wife and three sons (Boaz, Avraham, and Nehemiah himself) and two daughters (Tamar and Geula).
+By 1929, he had become financially secure in New York City and sponsored the immigration of his wife, three sons and two daughters.
 At first, the family lived in an apartment in Williamsburg, Brooklyn, before eventually moving to The Bronx.
 The family spoke Yiddish and Hebrew at home.
-Persoff's parents later returned to Israel.
+Although not religious, Persoff was a devout Zionist for his entire life.
+As a teenager Persoff worked in odd jobs to support his family during the Great Depression.
+He attended the Hebrew Technical Institute in New York City, graduating as a certified electrician in 1937.
+He studied acting at the New Theatre acting school after obtaining a scholarship.

 Military service

-Persoff attended the Hebrew Technical Institute in New York City, graduating as a certified electrician in 1937.
 In 1942, he was drafted into the United States Army and served for the remainder of World War II; he was assigned to the Special Services for entertainment.
+He was tasked with forming an acting company that performed for soldiers.
 After he completed his military service, he took up an electrician's job as a subway signal maintenance worker in New York City.